maarten-pennings/SevenSegment-over-Serial/enclosure2/readme.md

 [JLCPCB](https://jlcpcb.com/DMP) offered me to try their 3D-printing services, which is gladly accepted.

-## 3D modeling
+## Designing the new enclosure

+Goal is to design an enclosure matching LEGO Technic dimensions: a 7×3×3 (LEGO) studs.

+### Modeling

-I started by modelling the PCB with some key components (the 4 7-segment units, the IDC socket, and the ATmega328).
+I started by modeling the PCB with some key components (the 4 7-segment units, the IDC socket, and the ATmega328).

 ![PCB top](pcb-top.png)